 No matter where you serve or live, free and confidential help is available.

 In the United States, call 911 if you are in an emergency.

 For those outside the United States, call your local emergency number.

 Contact Military OneSource

 Information and support for service members and their families.
 About the Call Center.

-Emotional wellness can be a difficult concept to peg – it seems all facets of health connect in some way to your emotions, whether you feel joyful at seeing your favorite sports team win, worried about your deployment, angry at losing a loved one, or any of the myriad emotional responses that everyday life can trigger.
+Emotional wellness can be a difficult concept to gauge — it seems all facets of health connect in some way to your emotions, whether you feel joyful at seeing your favorite sports team win, worried about your deployment, angry at losing a loved one, or any of the myriad emotional responses everyday life can trigger.
 Service members are often under tremendous pressure to keep their emotions under wraps.
 Those who do hold in toxic emotions are far more likely to cause themselves and others unintended harm.

 Cope and adapt with COVID Coach

 This app can ease pandemic-related stress.
 It’s free, secure and recommended by the Department of Defense.